 Catalytic de-asphalting of residues (CDC)

-Asphaltenes in crude oil are high–molecular–weight, polyaromatic, heteroatom-containing compounds that cause severe operational issues in petroleum production and refining, including fouling, catalyst deactivation, and yield losses.
-Traditional solvent de-asphalting (SDA) processes remove asphaltenes effectively but require large solvent circulation, high energy for solvent recovery, and produce low-value pitch byproducts.
+Asphaltenes in crude oil are high–molecular–weight, polyaromatic, heteroatom-containing compounds that cause serious operational problems in petroleum production and refining, such as fouling, catalyst deactivation, and yield losses.
+Traditional solvent de-asphalting (SDA) processes effectively remove asphaltenes but require extensive solvent circulation, high energy for solvent recovery, and produce low-value pitch byproducts.

 Goals